Dzaoudzi: Geography

 The town of Dzaoudzi is located on a rocky outcropping which was once a separate islet.
 It is now linked to Pamanzi Island and the rest of Dzaoudzi Commune by the Boulevard des Crabes, a road constructed atop an artificial dike.

 Climate

 Dzaoudzi features a tropical wet and dry climate under the Köppen climate classification.
 The wet season spans from December through April while the dry season covers the remaining seven months.
 Dzaoudzi is slightly cooler during the peak of its dry season with average temperatures hovering around 23 C during its cooler period.
 Average temperatures are 27 C during its warmest period.
 The town sees roughly 1000 mm of precipitation annually.

 Demographics

 The commune is home to 17,831 (Census 2017), the majority of whom live in the town of Labattoir.

 Transportation

 A system of ferry barges operated by the Société des Transports Maritimes link Dzaoudzi to the island of Grande-Terre.

-The international airport for Mayotte is located on Pamanzi Island in the neighboring commune of Pamandzi.
+The Dzaoudzi Pamandzi International Airport, the main airport of Mayotte, is located on Pamanzi Island in the neighboring commune of Pamandzi.